 - Cone biopsy removes a cone-shaped piece of tissue from the opening of the cervix and can remove a lesion or very small cancer.
 It is usually done in a hospital with a laser or a scalpel and patients are given an anesthetic.
-Some bleeding and pain or discomfort are common after this treatment.
+Some bleeding and pain or discomfort is common after this treatment.

-Here are several treatment options if cancer is confirmed:
+There are several treatment options if cancer is confirmed:

 - Surgery may be used to remove cancerous tissue.
 If the cancer has spread, surgery to remove the cervix and uterus, called a hysterectomy, may be necessary.
-Sometimes the fallopian tubes, ovaries, and lymph nodes from the pelvis are removed at the same time.
+Sometimes the fallopian tubes, ovaries and lymph nodes from the pelvis are removed at the same time.

 - Radiation therapy is often prescribed for cervical cancer that has spread beyond the cervix.
 In radiation therapy, high-energy rays are used to kill cancer cells.

-Cervical dysplasia, HIV and HAART
+Cervical dysplasia, HIV and ART

 The bottom line

 Cervical dysplasia is not cancer but must be treated to prevent the possibility of it developing into cancer.
-Cervical cancer is a serious condition, especially for HIV-positive women.
+Cervical cancer is a serious condition, especially for HIV-positive people.
 The earlier it is found, the better the chances are for successful treatment.

 The risk of acquiring HPV, developing cervical dysplasia and cervical cancer may be reduced by:

 - practising safer sex to reduce the risk of HPV infection